Last updated on July 8th, 2021 at 12:08 pm

 If you walk along Orecchiette Street from about 10:00 am to 17:00 pm (in spring and summer, probably earlier in autumn and winter) every day, you will stumble upon the sweetest local ladies who set up tables outside their front doors and make fresh pasta while chatting with neighbours and passers-by.

 Yes, this is how magnificently stuck in the past Bari is.
 And, yes, you MUST buy fresh pasta from these ladies.
-Apart from orecchiette, the ladies also make cavaletti (yet another of Puglia’s signature pasta type) and tarallini, Puglia’s go-to snack that can become seriously addictive.
+Apart from orecchiette, the ladies also make cavaletti (yet another of Puglia’s signature pasta types) and tarallini, Puglia’s go-to snack that can become seriously addictive.

 By the way, the street’s actual name is Arco Basso.
 It takes its name after the low arch that marks the entrance to the alley.
 Arco Basso is only one of fifty medieval passageways of this kind that are scattered across Bari Old Town.